-Pro Wrestling Weekend News Report (January 5, 2025)
+SIT-DOWN w/DON TONY 1/5/25: Twas The Night Before RAW On Netflix AND ‘Cope’ A Feel

 CLICK HERE to listen to WRESTLING NEWS REPORT (1/5/25) online

-CLICK HERE for the YOUTUBE VERSION (WITH ADDED PICS/VIDEO) of WRESTLING NEWS REPORT (1/5/25) **AVAILABLE ONLINE AFTER 4PM ET SUNDAY 1/5**
+CLICK HERE for the YOUTUBE VERSION (WITH ADDED PICS/VIDEO) of WRESTLING NEWS REPORT (1/5/25)

 CLICK HERE for the COMMERCIAL FREE AUDIO episode of WRESTLING NEWS REPORT (1/5/25)